YottaDB/YDBDoc/ProgGuide/commands.rst

 Example:

 .. parsed-literal::
-   GTM>LOCK ^FAIL:10
+   YDB>LOCK ^FAIL:10
-   GTM>lock (^SUCCESS1,^SUCCESS2)
+   YDB>lock (^SUCCESS1,^SUCCESS2)
-   GTM>zshow "L"
+   YDB>zshow "L"
    MLG:1,MLT:1
    LOCK ^SUCCESS1 LEVEL=1
    LOCK ^SUCCESS2 LEVEL=1

 This output shows that a process locked ^SUCCESS1 and ^SUCCESS2 and another the lock on ^FAIL failed due to time out.

-Note that even though two lock resources ^SUCCESS1 and ^SUCCESS2 were specified in the LOCK command that succeeded, YottaDB/GT.M increments the MLG counter by only 1 because they are part of the same LOCK command.
+Note that even though two lock resources ^SUCCESS1 and ^SUCCESS2 were specified in the LOCK command that succeeded, YottaDB increments the MLG counter by only 1 because they are part of the same LOCK command.
 A ZSHOW "L":var by the same process (redirecting the output of ZSHOW into a local or global variable) would result in <var> holding the following contents.

 .. parsed-literal::
    var("L",0)="MLG:1,MLT:1"